surrealwaffle/bsp_exorcist/README.md

 The red arrow into the face indicates where the vector intersects with the surface.
 The red outline indicates the surface intersected.
-The lime-green line indicates where the top and bottom surfaces are split along the face.
+The lime-green line indicates where the top and bottom surfaces are split in the BSP.
 As shown, excess geometry is attributed to the bottom surface.
 Eliminating that excess geometry would introduce a hole into the BSP, because the surface that should be intersected is never tested in the first place.